hapijs/hapi/docs/Reference.md

   names manually, helper function segments must begin with '##' and route segments must begin with '//'.
 - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
 - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
-- `strict` - determines if only _'Cacheable'_ responses are allowed.
-If a response that is not _'Cacheable'_ is returned and strict mode is enabled then an error will be thrown.
-Defaults to '_false_'.

 For example, to configure a route to be cached on the client and to expire after 2 minutes the configuration would look like the following:
 ```